manuell191/amazon-top-30/README.md

 confusing, since 4/29/22 is marked as week ten, since it was the last data point that I collected, and 7/5/22 is marked as week one, since it was the first data point that I collected.

+When the program runs, the first plot will show, and the second plot will be shown after you close the first.